 Arrow drop isn’t a big issue because you can lower your sight, but shooting at long range with a low draw weight might bottom out, leading to you not being able to place the view lower.

-As a result, the only solution you can go for is to increase your bow’s draw weight, mainly if you shoot at distances over 70 meters.
+As a result, the only solution you can go for is to increase your bow’s draw weight, mainly if you shoot at distances over 76 yards.

 Remember that draw weight has a direct correlation with penetration power.
 It means that the higher the draw weight, the more you can penetrate the target successfully.